Cekindo Business International is now InCorp Indonesia. Learn more.

 Everybody has heard about Bali, but not everybody knows that Bali has become one of the most potential markets in South-East Asia.
 Bali’s economy has been continually growing for a while.
 The highest growth came from the information and communication sector (9.15 percent), confirming that The Island of Gods is turning into “The Island of Entrepreneurs”.

 PT PMA (Perseroan Terbatas Penanaman Modal Asing) is one of the forms of limited liability companies established in Indonesia.
 Based on law No. 25/2007 regarding Investment (New Investment Law), it is the only legal entity through which a foreign national or a foreign company can generate revenues, profit, or engage in sales within the Indonesian territory.

-PT PMA, in other words, a foreign-owned company, represents a legal entity where any of shares (does not matter if 5% or 99%) are held by a foreign national or an institution.
-Even though a legal form of the company is not directly linked to a number of its foreign shares, their percentage is further restricted by Negative Investment List (Daftar Negatif Investasi).
+PT PMA, in other words, a foreign-owned company, represents a legal entity where any of the shares (does not matter if 5% or 99%) are held by a foreign national or an institution.
+Even though a legal form of the company is not directly linked to a number of its foreign shares, their percentage is further classified under the new Positive Investment List.

-Even though there are not many disadvantages concerning establishing and running PT PMA, some investors might be distracted by large capital requirements or ownership restrictions.
+Some investors might be distracted by large capital requirements or ownership restrictions of a PT PMA.
 In this case, a representative office or a local company may correspond with your needs more.

 Foreigners who do not need to engage in commercial transactions and wish to explore business opportunities in Bali instead (through market research, networking, etc.) can take advantage of establishing a representative office.

 Kantor Perwakilan Perusahaan Asing known as “KPPA” is a convenient way for foreign businesses to gain a market presence and evaluate business potential.

 As services of KPPA are limited to marketing and promotion activities, a limited liability company must be established to conduct business activities and receive income.